Himal2242/Society_Management/README.md

 A modern, responsive society management web app built using **React**, **Tailwind CSS**, and **Firebase**.
 Easily manage members, communication, and settings — with real-time updates and a clean, intuitive UI.

+FOR BEST EXPERIENCE OPEN THE WEBSITE ON PC.

 🔗 **Live Demo:** [View Project](https://society-management-web.netlify.app/)